Role-playing video game

-Role-playing video games, also known as computer/console role-playing games (CRPG), comprise a broad video game genre generally defined by a detailed story and character advancement (often through increasing characters' levels or other skills).
+Role-playing video games (RPGs), also known as computer role-playing games (CRPGs), comprise a broad video game genre generally defined by a detailed story and character advancement (often through increasing characters' levels or other skills).
 Role-playing games almost always feature combat as a defining feature and traditionally used turn-based combat; however, modern role-playing games commonly feature real-time action combat or even non-violent forms of conflict resolution (with some eschewing combat altogether).
-Further, many games have incorporated role-playing elements such as character advancement and quests while remaining within other genres.
+Furthermore, many games have incorporated role-playing elements such as character advancement and quests while remaining within other genres.

 Role-playing video games have their origins in tabletop role-playing games and use much of the same terminology, settings, and game mechanics.
 Other major similarities with pen-and-paper games include developed story-telling and narrative elements, player-character development, and elaborately designed fantasy worlds.
 The electronic medium takes the place of the gamemaster, resolving combat on its own and determining the game's response to different player actions.
 RPGs have evolved from simple text-based console-window games into visually rich 3D experiences.

 The first RPGs date to the mid-1970s, when developers attempted to implement systems like Dungeons & Dragons on university mainframe computers.
 While initially niche, RPGs would soon become mainstream on consoles like the NES with franchises such as Dragon Quest and Final Fantasy.
 Western RPGs for home computers became popular through series such as Fallout, The Elder Scrolls and Baldur's Gate.
 Today, RPGs enjoy significant popularity both as mainstream AAA games and as niche titles aimed towards dedicated audiences.
 More recently, independent developers have found success, with games such as OFF, Undertale, and Omori achieving both critical and commercial success.